crxdelv/memory-scanner/README.md

 ## Manual blocking
 If you want to manually block filtered addresses, you can call `block_filtered`.

-This method will search for filtered out addresses and add them to the blacklist..
+This method will search for filtered out addresses and add them to the blacklist.